erlang-ls/erlang_ls/.github/CONTRIBUTING.md

   without further explanation.
 * PR Conversations can be marked as _resolved_ by the PR author, but only if at least one of the following conditions holds:
-    * The issue is addressed via a code change;
+    * the issue is addressed via a code change;
     * the issue will be tackled in a follow up Pull Request (a follow-up ticket should be created and linked in this case);
-    * The issue is marked as a _won't fix_ and an explanation is provided.
+    * the issue is marked as a _won't fix_ and an explanation is provided.
 * Once a PR conversion is marked as _resolved_, it is the responsibility of both the Pull Request author and the reviewer to